 The exhibition concludes with the installation Whispering Pines ∞ (2018) in which Moulton, in collaboration with musician Nick Hallett, has extended Cynthia’s adventures into something operatic in scope.
 Lush and magical song cycles transport viewers upwards with Cynthia, offering a glimpse of new horizons beyond her domestic confines.

 Shana Moulton (b.
-1976, Oakhurst, CA. Lives and works in Santa Barbara CA, USA) studied at De Ateliers, Amsterdam; Skowhegan School of Painting and Sculpture, Skowhegan; Carnegie Mellon University, Pittsburgh and University of California, Berkeley.
-Recent solo exhibitions have been held at Palais de Tokyo, Paris; Kunsthaus Glarus, Switzerland and MOCA Cleveland (all 2016); Yerba Buena Center for the Arts, San Francisco (2015) and 1646, Den Haag, The Netherlands (2014).
+1976, Oakhurst, CA. Lives and works in Santa Barbara CA, USA) studied at De Ateliers, Amsterdam; Skowhegan School of Painting and Sculpture, Skowhegan, Maine, USA; Carnegie Mellon University, Pittsburgh, Pennsylvania, and the University of California, Berkeley.

-Recent performances include those at Kunsthalle Münster, Germany (2018); Parcours Night, Art Basel, Switzerland (2017); La Casa Encendida, Madrid, Spain (2016); Museum of Modern Art, New York; Primary, Nottingham, UK; Tate St. Ives, UK (all 2015); The Hammer Museum, Los Angeles; The Getty, Los Angeles and South London Gallery, London (all 2014).
+Performances include those at Kunsthalle Münster, Germany (2018); Parcours Night, Art Basel, Switzerland (2017); La Casa Encendida, Madrid, Spain (2016); Museum of Modern Art, New York, and Primary, Nottingham, UK (both 2016); the Hammer Museum, Los Angeles; The Getty, Los Angeles, and South London Gallery, London (all 2014).